-non-commercial tows have become a larger proportion of total accident towing jobs since our last review.
-In particular, the VACC stated in its submission that around two per cent of stored vehicles result in abandonment and a bad debt.137
+jobs resulting in a bad debt.123 The feedback we received throughout this review does not appear to indicate that non-commercial tows have become a larger proportion of total accident towing jobs since 2013.
+For example, in its submission to our consultation paper, the VACC stated that around two per cent of stored vehicles result in abandonment and a bad debt.124

-We have also considered whether the existing allowance for non-commercial tows should be shifted into the regulated storage fees or collected through all regulated fees, as is the current practice.
-Our draft view is that the current practice continues to be appropriate.
-As the VACC identified, when operators have a non-commercial towing job they will miss out on both the towing fees and storage fees associated with the job.
-We consider that the cost of a non-commercial tow is not solely a storage administration cost, as there is a revenue loss related to the accident tow that is conducted.
+We consider that the current practice to account for bad debts is appropriate and there is no need to fund bad debts solely through regulated storage fees (rather than through all regulated fees).
+As the VACC identified in its submission to our consultation paper, when operators have a non-commercial towing job they will miss out on both the towing fees and storage fees associated with the job.
+We consider that the cost of a non-commercial tow is not solely a storage administration cost, as there is also a revenue loss related to the accident tow that is conducted.